Pet Friendly Cabins

 A: Oh, yes, 156 of them!
 The closest one is The Local Joint that is just 3 miles away and has outdoor seating.
 Check out this link.
 Eat out with Pup

 Q: Where can I take my dog for recreation?

 A: You know the BEST place for you and your dog?
 Right here on Cloud 9 Farm.
 Play, swim in Peterson Pond, fetch in the open fields…just be happy that you brought your beloved pet to enjoy the mountains together.
 You will love all the hiking trails through the woods that you can take your canine on.
-On leash or off leash…it’s up to you.
+On leash or off leash…it’s at your own risk.

 Q: Are there any additional fees for pets?